PavanRangani/docs/docs/prd/incentive-stock/accelerate.md

 ### UX Rule

-- At least one records is always shown with `X` icon in the `Exercise Details`.
-On click of `X` remove that first record, show proper message.
 - When `Event Date` is greater than `Expiration Date` or less than `Grant Date` then system shows error message.
 - When `Exercise Date`  is greater than `Expiration Date` or less than `Vest Date` then system shows error message.
 - For `ISO` type, `Qualified Disposition Date` will be validated as per above logic.
 When validation fails it will show error.